 The positive trend towards more female developers gives hope.
 The Federal Statistical Office has calculated that the proportion of women among computer science students recently increased slightly to around 20 percent.
 There are also initiatives, including special courses designed to lower the threshold for women in STEM subjects.
 However, according to Statista, the proportion of female IT specialists in companies is still just 15,8 percent.

-Many companies have defined more female IT professionals as the target for their teams.
-They want to increase diversity in teams, generate new ideas, bring together different ways of working and present themselves as modern and open.
-Often, the potential of more female employees in IT is also mentioned in the context of dealing with skills shortages.
-Women could close the gap in the labor market if more of them chose this career.
+Many companies have targeted more female IT professionals for their teams.
+You want to increase the diversity in teams, generate new ideas, bring together different working methods and present yourself as modern and open.
+The potential of more female IT employees is often mentioned in connection with dealing with a shortage of skilled workers.
+Women could fill the gap in the labor market if more of them chose this career.
 Despite all these good intentions, the industry is having a hard time with coders.
-What needs to be considered by a company in order to better address and develop more female developers?
+What does a company have to consider in order to better address more female developers and win them over?

 Women have to be addressed differently